TinyWebServices/tqs/README.md

 If the following sounds good to you then this project may be compatible with your needs:

-* Easy to deploy via Docker
+* Very easy to deploy via Docker
-* Handles 100s of queue operations per second
+* Most operations take a few milliseconds on modest hardware, so a single instance can usually handle hundreds of queue operations per second
 * Simple REST API that lets you GET and POST messages
-* Inspired by Amazon's Simple Queue Service
 * (Optional) Simple authentication via pre configured API keys
 * Zero configuration.
 Run and go.
 * No broker topology, no redundancy, no enterprise features.

-This project is inspired by Redis and Amazon's Simple Queue Service.
+This project was inspired by Redis and Amazon's Simple Queue Service.

 ## Two Minute Demo